swillNMSU/Academic-Planning-Assistant/README.md

 │   ├── script.js                # Frontend logic for interactivity
 ├── templates/                   # HTML templates
 │   └── index.html               # Main HTML page
-├── requirements.txt             # Python dependencies
 ├── README.md                    # This README file
 ```

 ---

-## Live Service
+## Live Service (Future)

-The **Academic Planning Assistant** is hosted online, meaning users only need to visit the web URL to interact with the system.
+The **Academic Planning Assistant** is planned to be hosted online, meaning users only need to visit the web URL to interact with the system.
 All major recommendations, course data, and flowchart visualizations are handled on the backend, so users don’t need to download or set up anything locally.

 ### Accessing the Service
 Simply visit the URL to start exploring major recommendations and planning your courses.
-All user sessions are managed in the cloud, and no personal downloads are required.
+All user sessions will be managed in the cloud, and no personal downloads are required.

 ---